Wabi-Sabi Interior Design? How To Create A Wabi-Sabi Home

 Add wabi-sabi finds to your home when you are on your travels: for example, a beautiful piece of pottery or a rustic wooden bowl.
 This will add to the eclectic feel of your space.

-Wabi-sabi interior design is all about creating a warm and relaxed atmosphere in your home, so take your time and experiment until you find what works for you.
+Wabi sabi design is all about creating a warm and relaxed atmosphere in your home, so take your time and experiment until you find what works for you.
 There is no right or wrong way to do wabi-sabi all that matters is that wabi-sabi style brings you joy!

-Follow these tips and you'll be well on your way to creating a wabi-sabi space that is warm and cosy, and perfect for embracing imperfection!
+Follow these tips and you’ll be well on your way to creating a wabi-sabi space that is warm and cosy, and perfect for embracing imperfection!
+If you’d like to embrace even more holistic aspects of interior design in your home here are the Feng Shui Rules to consider for your home, and 11 Feng Shui Bedroom Layout Ideas.

 If you’d like more interior design help in your home, click here to grab the freebie vault with colour palette inspiration and so many resources to help you design a beautiful home.